Visconti of Milan: Origins

 A second Ottone, son of Guido, is attested in the documentary sources between 1134 and 1192.
 The primary role of Ottone in the political life of the Milanese commune emerges in the period of the confrontation with Frederick Barbarossa: his name is the first to be cited, March 1, 1162, in the group of Milanese leaders who surrendered to the emperor after the capitulation of the city that took place in the previous weeks.
 A member of the following generation, Ariprando, was bishop of Vercelli between 1208 and 1213 when he also played the role of Papal legate for Innocent III.
 An attempt to have him elected archbishop of Milan failed in 1212 amidst growing tensions between opposite factions inside the city.
 His death in 1213, was probably caused by poisoning.

 The family dispersed into several branches, some of which obtained fiefs far off from Milan.
-Among them, the one that gave origin to the lords and dukes of Milan allegedly descended from Uberto, who died in the first half of the 13th century.
+Among them, the one that gave origin to the lords and dukes of Milan descended from Uberto Visconti, who died in 1248.
 The other branches' members frequently added to their surname the name of the place where they chose to live and where a fortification was available for their residence.
 The first of such cases were the Visconti di Massino, the Visconti di Invorio, and the Visconti di Oleggio Castello.
 In these localities, a castle (Massino), its remains (Invorio), or a later reconstruction of the initial building (Oleggio Castello) are still visible today.